irmen/prog8/docs/source/syntaxreference.rst

       except the few addresses mentioned above that are used by the system's IRQ routine.
       Even though the default IRQ routine is still active, it is impossible to use most BASIC and KERNAL ROM routines.
       This includes many floating point operations and several utility routines that do I/O, such as ``print_string``.
-      As with ``kernalsafe``, it is not possible to cleanly exit the program, other than to reset the machine.
       This option makes programs smaller and faster because even more variables can be stored in the ZP (which allows for more efficient assembly code).
+      It's not possible to return cleanly to BASIC when the program exits.
+The only choice is to perform a system reset.
+(A ``system_reset`` subroutine is available in the syslib to help you do this)
     - style ``dontuse`` -- don't use *any* location in the zeropage.

     Also read :ref:`zeropage`.